SwiftExpat/FNC_JSON_Samples/Garage_Car_Collection/CompilerOptimization.md

   end;
 ```

+**Debug the problem**  The first debug step for this situation is to turn off optimization.

+# Fix the Code

 FNC JSON is looking for a GetItemClass method on both the TObjectList and TObjectDictionary and it happens to be a natural place to include the fix.
 The fix works by declaring a variable of the same class type that will be returned which makes the code easy to review later.

 ## TObjectDictionary Fix

-I suggest to include the fix in the GetItemClass method because you are returning the same class that you will need a local variable for.
-There is a good location to include the code to make sure the compiler does not optimize out your dictionary and that is the GetItemClass method.
+In an object dictionary the location to include the fix is here:

 ### Declaration